-- Reference Standard (RS) - ANDA applicant uses samples of this drug to conduct the in vivo bioequivalence testing, if RLD is unavailable - Withdrawn, discontinued, old/no longer in market - Selected by FDA - Often RLD and RS are the same product - If several approved generics, FDA will choose the market leader, based on commercial data - In the pdf Orange Book as "!" - Referencing Approved Drug Products in ANDA Submissions
+- Reference Standard (RS)

+- ANDA applicant uses samples of this drug to conduct the in vivo bioequivalence testing, if RLD is unavailable

+- Withdrawn, discontinued, old/no longer in market

+- Selected by FDA

+- Often RLD and RS are the same product

+- If several approved generics (and no RLD), FDA will choose the market leader, based on commercial data

+- In the pdf Orange Book as "!"

+- Referencing Approved Drug Products in ANDA Submissions

-Guidance for Industry (Final, 2020)
+- Guidance for Industry (Final, 2020)

-- Orange Book Approved Drug Products with Therapeutic Equivalence Evaluations - 42nd edition, 2022 (pdf and electronic) https://www.accessdata.fda.gov/scripts/cder/ob/index.cfm Mobile app - Orange Book Express 2.0 - Extensive list of NDA and ANDA drugs, discontinued, patent listings, exclusivity listings, equivalence ratings - RLD and RS designations - Numerous search functions, e.g., active ingredient, dosage form, patents - Safety-only and pre-1938 drugs are not included - BPCIA: NDAs converted to BLAs in 2020 are not included
+- Orange Book Approved Drug Products with Therapeutic Equivalence Evaluations - Extensive list of NDA and ANDA drugs, discontinued, patent listings, exclusivity listings, equivalence ratings - RLD and RS designations - Numerous search functions, e.g., active ingredient, dosage form, patents - Safety-only and pre-1938 drugs are not included - BPCIA: NDAs converted to BLAs in 2020 are not included

-- Suitability Petitions

-- Used to Request a Change from the RLD

-- Allowed Changes are to Strength, Dosage Form, or Formulation

-- FDA Must Approve Before ANDA Is Filed

-- Advantage Niche Product, Unique

-- Disadvantage Public document, can be referenced by competitors, FDA answer time is long

-- Effect of Pediatric Study Rule Limits the use of S.P. since most changes trigger the need for pediatric data
+- Suitability Petitions - Used to Request a Change from the RLD - Allowed Changes are to Strength, Dosage Form, or Formulation - FDA Must Approve Before ANDA Is Filed With FDA - Advantage Niche Product, Unique - Disadvantage Public document, can be referenced by competitors, FDA answer time is long - Effect of Pediatric Study Rule Limits the use of S.P. since most changes trigger the need for pediatric data